python/cpython/Doc/library/xml.dom.minidom.rst

 .. method:: Node.toxml(encoding=None)

-   Return the XML that the DOM represents as a string.
+   Return a string or byte string containing the XML represented by the DOM node.

+   With an explicit *encoding* [1]_ argument, the result is a byte string in the specified encoding.
+It is recommended that you always specify an encoding; you may use any encoding you like, but an argument of "utf-8" is the most common, avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data.

-   With no argument, the XML header does not specify an encoding, and the result is Unicode string if the default encoding cannot represent all characters in the document.
+   With no *encoding* argument, the result is a Unicode string, and the XML declaration in the resulting string does not specify an encoding.
 Encoding this string in an encoding other than UTF-8 is likely incorrect, since UTF-8 is the default encoding of XML.

-   With an explicit *encoding* [1]_ argument, the result is a byte string in the specified encoding.
-It is recommended that this argument is always specified.
-To avoid :exc:`UnicodeError` exceptions in case of unrepresentable text data, the encoding argument should be specified as "utf-8".

 .. method:: Node.toprettyxml(indent="", newl="", encoding="")